 A door, rather than a wall?
 No problem if you can handle the consequences.

 The consequences of being a door are predictable.
-Some of these painful consequences evolve over time and some happen rather quickly.
+Some of these painful consequences evolve and some happen rather quickly.
 It also depends upon the temperament of your child, as some children are naturally more cooperative and some more challenging.
 But eventually, every family pays the price of teaching false lessons about the way the world works.

 What are those consequences?